-It's free and effective to advertise via Universal Jobmatch.
+It's free to advertise via the government's ' Find a job' service.
 However, you could simply advertise your vacancy on your website (and promote it via social media), or place a notice in the window of your premises, or even just ask around.
 Advertising in the local paper may also be an option.

 An effective job ad sells both the position and the business.
 If you're writing the advertisement, the job title should come first, then key elements of the job description and person spec, together with a concise description of your business.